jordalgo/estream/readme.md

 ## Pipes

-Every pipe has next, error, and complete methods.
-Every pipe also has onNext, onError, onComplete.
+Every pipe has `next`, `error`, and `complete` methods.
+Every pipe also has a `subscribe` where you can listen for next, error, and complete events.
 Next values can be transformed, errors signify that something went wrong, and complete means that no more next values or errors will be passed through this pipe.

 #### [API](./API.md)